Trilactan, eye drops 0.005% 2.5ml 3 pcs.

 Overdose

-In case of accidental oral administration of latanoprost, the following information should be considered: One bottle with 25 ml of solution contains 125 mcg of latanoprost.
-More than 90% of the drug is metabolized on first passage through the liver.
+In case of accidental ingestion of latanoprost, the following information should be taken into account: one bottle of 25 ml of solution contains 125 mcg of latanoprost.
+More than 90% of the drug is metabolized during the first passage through the liver.
 Intravenous infusion at a dose of 3 mcg/kg in healthy volunteers did not cause any symptoms; however, when a dose of 55-10 mcg/kg was administered, nausea, abdominal pain, dizziness, fatigue, hot flashes and sweating were observed.
-In patients with bronchial asthma of moderate severity, administration of latanoprost in the eye at a dose of 7 times the therapeutic dose did not cause bronchospasm.
+In patients with moderate bronchial asthma, administration of latanoprost into the eyes at a dose 7 times higher than the therapeutic dose did not cause bronchospasm.

 ---|---|